sonu-gupta/tosdr-terms-of-service-corpus/README.md

 ## Contributors

 This dataset was created by Sonu Gupta.
 Contributions to the dataset and repository are welcome and encouraged.
 To contribute, please fork this repository, make your changes, and submit a pull request.

+## Acknowledgment

+We would like to acknowledge the TOSDR team for their good work and the valuable resource they have created in the form of the TOSDR website.
+Their efforts in creating a platform that summarizes and rates the terms of service of various online services has been invaluable in raising awareness about online privacy and user rights.

 ## License